CSIRO-enviro-informatics/PUV-ont/README.md

 .
 ```

-The [Complex Property Model in OWL](https://github.com/adamml/opm-owl) has also addressed this issue.
+The [Complex Property Model in OWL](https://github.com/adamml/opm-owl) developed by [Adam Leadbetter](https://github.com/adamml) also addressed this issue.
 See our [comparison of PUV-ont with CPM ontology](puv-vs-cpm.md)